Statistisk mekanik för icke-jämviktssystem

 be able to use linear response theory to calculate susceptibilities and transport coefficients in physical systems.

-The examination consists of three sets of home assignments.
+The examination consists of three or more sets of home assignments.
 In addition, PhD students who take the course will have an oral examination.

-The problems should be solved individually (with one possible exception), but you are allowed (and encouraged!) to discuss them with each other.
+The problems should be solved individually, but you are allowed (and encouraged!) to discuss them with each other.

 When solving the problems it is important that you clearly motivate all the steps in your calculations.
 Check if your results are reasonable!
 Also, please take a look at the objectives above – they will be used when evaluating your performance.
 For the highest grades your solutions should be easy to follow with clear reasoning and all steps motivated.
 Your solutions should show that you understand what you have done.
 Furthermore, you should be able to discuss and explain your solutions to the teacher.